-- 6) All handlers must carry equipment sufficient to clean up the animal's feces, immediately remove the waste and be responsible for the proper disposal of the animal's feces.
 Handlers are responsible for any damage caused by the waste or its removal.
-Crates and cages must be clean and odor-free. - 7) Handlers must assure that their animal is in control and remove the animal from college facilities if it becomes disruptive. - 8) Food and water areas must be kept clean, and food must be stored properly. - F. Insurance Requirements
+Crates and cages must be clean and odor-free.

+- 7) Handlers must ensure that their animal is in control and remove the animal from college facilities if it becomes disruptive. - 8) Food and water areas must be kept clean, and food must be stored properly. - F. Insurance Requirements